Q: What tests will the laboratory perform?

 Q: How will I receive my results?

 A: The laboratory will send your test results to the health care provider who ordered the test.
 Your provider will give you your results either by phone, at your next office visit, or by mail.
 If you are unsure of how you will get your results, please call the provider’s office that ordered the tests.
-Winona Health Online is also offered as a secure method for patients to access their personal results online and from any where.
+My Winona Health is also offered as a secure method for patients to access their personal results online and from any where.

 Q: How soon will my provider receive my results?